Skip to content

 bash

-# Temporarily reduce pool size in AWS Secrets Manager (staging only!)
+# Temporarily reduce pool size in Secrets Manager (staging only!)

 aws secretsmanager update-secret \